 Basic Pond/System Design

 There are some basic rules that you must apply when building any pond.
 It all starts with the total volume of water the pond holds.
-This is because the number one goal is to have a once an hour turnover rate.
+This is because the number one goal for a fish pond is to have a once an hour to once every three hours turnover rate depending on the size of the pond up to 8000 gallons.
 What this means is that if you have a 1000 gallon pond, you want to pump at least 1000 gallons an hour through your filtration and therefore have at least a 1000 gallon per hour pump.
 If you had a 3000 gallon pond you want to pump at least 3000 gallons an hour through your filtration and thus a 3000 gallon per hours pump, so on and so forth.
 So as you can see the volume of the pond dictates at minimum the size pump you should have.
 I say minimum because this does not take into account things like head loss, friction loss, etc. that will cause you to lose some of that flow.

 Now with this known flow rate and pump you now must have properly sized plumbing pipe to accommodate that flow rate safely.
 The bigger the pipe the more flow it can handle.
 There are plenty of charts available online to help you choose the proper size piping for your pond plumbing.
 This is important because if you have too small a diameter of piping and try to pump more water through it than it can safely handle, you will cause extreme and possibly unsafe pressure to build up.
 This could lead to failure of your plumbing fittings, joints, or the pipe itself.
 So match your pipe size to your pump flow rate using the available charts online.

 With all of the above in mind you must also account for the fact that you may want your waterfall to look like Niagra Falls!
 In that case you may need even a larger pump to get the aesthetic look you want.
-It is fine that your turnover is more than once per hour, but I would not want anything less than a turnover rate of once per half hour.
-Anything faster will impede your filtration from working properly possibly.
-So in this case you still need to match the piping and all associated filtration equipment to the flow rate of the pump.
-As for filtration equipment, these include things like waterfall filters, skimmers, UV lights etc a from pump to anything that the pumps sends water through for everything to work properly.
+It is fine that your turnover is once per hour, but I would not want anything faster than a turnover rate of once per hour through your main biological filter.
+Anything faster than once per hour turnover will impede your filtration from working properly.
+This has to do with “dwell time” in the filter.
+If the water passes through the biological filter too fast the bacteria cannot process the toxins out of the system efficiently if the water is flowing too fast.